gg314/usda-fs-fiadb-api/readme.md

 ## More examples
-County-level choropleths (region-shaded maps) are easy to create using a utility like plotly (which has a Python implementation).
+County-level choropleths (region-shaded maps) are easy to create using a utility like plotly (which has a Python implementation) or Leaflet.

 ```
 > pip install plotly